austinmatthewsanchez/DH150-AUSTINSANCHEZ/assignment04/README.md

 ## Key Insights from the Interview
   **1. How the User Views the WSJ Home Page (11:30)**
 >The user acknowledges that newspapers are organized in a way that displays top stories in no particular way.
 However, he points out that for a mobile app, this should be changed.
-The WSJ home page is slightly disprganized.
+The WSJ home page is slightly disorganized.

   **2. Feature in The Washington Post app that the user wants implemented in the WSJ App (19:30)**
 >The user prefers The Washington Post design because of its clean and easy to navigate menu bar.